 Vaniya – It is not a matter of destiny.
 It is all about financial planning.
-See today my son and daughter in law take very good care of me.
-It is not because of destiny it is because of money.
+See today my son and daughter-in-law take very good care of me.
+It is not because of destiny it is because of money management.

 Patel – How?